silencesys/lindat-tei/src/guidelines/text-structure.md

 ```
 Defines a reference to another location, possibly modified by additional text or comment.
 It can be used as an
 self-closing element `<ref />` if no further description is provided.
 As can be seen in the example above, there
 are also two different uses of the tag.
-The `cRef` is mutualy exclusive with `target` and should be used only if
+The `cRef` is mutually exclusive with `target` and should be used only if
-is refered to the Bible.
+is referred to the Bible.
 In all other cases `target` attribute should be used.

 ##### Biblical citations
 ```xml{3}